 Manage Python 2 packages in Azure Automation

-Azure Automation allows you to run Python 2 runbooks on Azure and on Linux Hybrid Runbook Workers.
-To help in simplification of runbooks, you can use Python packages to import the modules that you need.
-This article describes how to manage and use Python packages in Azure Automation.
+This article describes how to import, manage, and use Python 2 packages in Azure Automation running on the Azure sandbox environment and Hybrid Runbook Workers.
+To help simplify runbooks, you can use Python packages to import the modules you need.

-On the Add Python 2 Package page, select a local package to upload.
+On the Add Python Package page, select a local package to upload.
 The package can be a .whl or .tar.gz file.
-When the package is selected, click OK to upload it.

-Once a package has been imported, it's listed on the Python 2 packages page in your Automation account.
-If you need to remove a package, select the package and click Delete.
+After a package has been imported, it's listed on the Python packages page in your Automation account.
+To remove a package, select the package and click Delete.

 Import packages with dependencies